LeeU1911/dalafarm/content/dala-kitchen/_index.en.md

 +++

-Available only in Vietnamese currently.
-Please visit here for Vietnamese version: [DalaKitchen](/dala-kitchen)
+Only available in Vietnamese currently.
+Please visit here for Vietnamese version: [DalaFarm Kitchen](/dala-kitchen)